llnw/terraform-provider-limelight/website/docs/index.html.markdown

 ## Argument Reference

-The following arguments are supported in the Limelight `provider` block:
+These arguments are supported in the Limelight `provider` block:

 * `config_api_base_url` - (Optional) The base URL to the Limelight Configuration API without the trailing slash included.
 This value can also be set via the `LLNW_CONFIG_API_URL` environment variable.